Fixer Exhaustion and the Clearing-Time Test

 Why thiosulfate fixer wears out, how retained silver complexes stain a negative, and the film-clip clearing test that flags a spent bath.

-Why Retained Complexes Stain
+Why Retained Chemistry Stains

-The Film-Clip Clearing Test
+The Film-Clip Clearing Test, Worked

 Related posts